 The clients of SIFs are usually homeless, live alone, or have significant housing insecurity.

-We spoke with a SIF client who described the people served by SIFs as "poor, homeless, marginalized...a beatdown people" noting that he "had given up on himself" when he found harm reduction services.
+Unemployment is common.
+SIF clients are impacted by many social determinants of health.
+We spoke with a SIF client who described the people served by SIFs as "poor, homeless, marginalized...a beat-down people" noting that he "had given up on himself" when he found harm reduction services.
 The prevalence of mental and behavioral health conditions is high among people who inject drugs (PWID).
 Although SIFs are considered a type of public health intervention, their population-level reach is measured in city blocks - not miles.
-It seems that a standalone SIF is generally able to address the needs of one neighborhood, as experts explained that PWIDs are unable or unwilling to travel far for SIF services.
+12,13 It seems that a standalone SIF is generally able to address the needs of one neighborhood, as experts explained that PWIDs are unable or unwilling to travel far for SIF services.
 Thus, location is an important attribute that determines whom a SIF serves as well as its potential public health impact.

 Even more than SSPs, the potential implementation of SIFs has raised objections from those who do not feel that facilitation (or direct observation) of drug consumption is appropriate for a health care or public health worker.
 Even among those who support harm reduction strategies, concerns may be raised about the effects on a neighborhood if PWIDs are attracted and congregate.
+In 2000, a survey of 515 residents and 209 businesses near a planned SIF location in Sydney showed that 26% and 37% of respondents, respectively, disagreed with the establishment of the SIF.
+Disagreement waned two years after the SIF opened.
+105